dart-lang/markdown/README.md

 #### Updating CommonMark stats when changing the implementation

  1. Update the library and test code, making sure that tests still pass.
- 2. Run `dart tool/stats.dart --update-files` to update the per-test results `tool/common_mark_stats.json` and the test summary `tool/common_mark_stats.txt`.
+ 2. Run `dart run tool/stats.dart --update-files` to update the per-test results `tool/common_mark_stats.json` and the test summary `tool/common_mark_stats.txt`.
  3. Verify that more tests now pass – or at least, no more tests fail.